librato/api-docs/source/includes/_spaces.md

 -------- | ----------
-id | Each space has a unique numeric ID name | Unique name for space
+id | Each space has a unique numeric ID name | Unique name for space tags | Boolean: Enable space for Tags.
+Set this to `false` if working with sources on the legacy version.

 #### Pagination Parameters